Harsh18e/Crypto-iOS/README.md

 🌈 **Visually Stunning UI:** Experience a visually appealing user interface with gradient colors that create an immersive and delightful user experience.
 It's eye candy for crypto enthusiasts! 🎨✨

-🔒 **Secure Login:** Log in securely using Firebase authentication, ensuring your personal information and data are protected.
+🔒 **Secure Login:** Log in securely using Firebase authentication.
 Your peace of mind matters! 🔒🔐

 🔑 **Google Sign-In:** Sign in with your Google account for a seamless login experience.
 No need to remember additional passwords! 🌐🔑